nortizcode/100DaysOfCode/r1-log.md

 ### RID39
 Today I am continuing to work on my Smarter Way To Learn JavaScript with the exersizes to learn more

+###RID40
+Today I am working on JavaScript from my excersizes and book with arrays and loops